 New employee onboarding has a big impact on productivity and retention.
-In one study, recruiting and onboarding had the second-highest business impact after controlling labor costs out of 22 HR practices the researchers studied.
-These researchers found abundant case studies showing that proficient onboarding can increase productivity and reduce unwanted turnover in the first two years by as much as 50%.
-Despite how vital the onboarding experience is, under a third of companies have a formal onboarding program.
+In one study, recruiting and onboarding had the second-highest business impact after controlling for labor costs out of 22 HR practices the researchers studied.
+These researchers found proficient onboarding can increase productivity and reduce unwanted turnover in the first two years by as much as 50%.
+Despite how vital the onboarding experience is, less than a third of companies have a formal onboarding program.

-Widespread work-from-home for COVID-19 made onboarding all the more challenging.
-Many are getting vaccinated and heading tentatively back into the office.
-But, many still plan to work fully or partially remote for the foreseeable future.
+Widespread work-from-home for COVID-19 has made the onboarding process all the more challenging.
+Most companies plan to work fully or partially remote for the foreseeable future.
 So, it’s helpful to understand how to most effectively onboard new employees remotely.
-To get prepared, here are five remote onboarding process best practices you should implement today.
+To get prepared, here are five remote onboarding process best practices to implement today.

-You don’t want to have new hires waiting around on necessary equipment like their computer, headset, external monitor, laptop stand, and anything else they need to work from home.
+You don’t want new hires waiting around for necessary equipment like their computer, headset, external monitor, laptop stand, and anything else they need to work from home.
 You likely know how long it takes to get set up in an office.
 But it might take longer to get the right equipment to your new remote hires.

-Clockwise offers all new hires the basics they need to get started.
-Remote workers also get a $500 work-from-home stipend to use to upgrade their desk, chair, or anything else that will help them work.
+Decide what your process and policy for new equipment will be ahead of time.
+For example, Clockwise offers all new hires the basics they need to get started.
+Remote workers also get a $500 work-from-home stipend to put towards upgrading their desk, chair, or anything else that will help them work.

 Once you’ve got new employees set up, it’s time to focus on culture.
 According to recent research, tech companies onboarding new remote employees tend to focus most heavily on more formal onboarding efforts like training sessions, orientation sessions, one-on-one meetings, and group meetings.

 While all this is important, companies should focus on culture too.
+Company culture refers to the collective beliefs, attitudes, and values that characterize an organization.
 Getting new hires acquainted with your company’s culture ASAP helps them contribute to your success faster.
 Onboarding that emphasizes culture can help foster a feeling of belonging and avoid feelings of isolation going forward.